Long, long ago… or if you’re an astronomer, far, far away…

 The resolution can be further improved by using interferometers; an array of multiple antennas separated by large distances, their signals are digitally combined to synthesize a telescope as large as the furthest distance between the antennas.
 For example, the Event Horizon Telescope linked eight radio observatories from across the globe —basically, synthesizing an Earth-sized telescope — to be able to see the small details of the black hole at the center of M87, a galaxy far beyond the Milky Way, past our neighbours, beyond the Local Group and in the Virgo Cluster.

 Remember the golf ball a mile away?
-With an earth-size interferometer, observing at a wavelength of 1.3 millimeter, the golf ball would need to be placed on the Moon to simulate the smallest object this interferometer could see (an interferometer with telescopes separated by 12,000 km can resolve a 22 micro-arcsecond feature.
-So, a 4 centimeter object needs to be placed at the approximate distance from the Earth to Moon).
+With an earth-size interferometer, observing at a wavelength of 1.3 millimeters, the golf ball would need to be placed on the Moon to simulate the smallest object this interferometer could see (an interferometer with telescopes separated by 12,000 km can resolve a 22 micro-arcsecond feature.
+So, a 4-centimeter object needs to be placed at the approximate distance from the Earth to Moon).
 Hence, the resolution of an interferometer depends not on the diameter of each individual radio telescope, but on the maximum separation between them.
 To put it another way: the angle astronomers can see is the ratio between the observing wavelength and the distance between telescopes.

 COOLING THE RECEIVER Not only is the telescope able to see small features, but it is also extremely sensitive to faint signals.
 This is accomplished by using cryogenic receivers on the larger dishes, making the faint objects discernable.
 With a 100 meter telescope and a cryogenic receiver, the sensitivity of the telescope increases and we can detect extremely faint objects beyond our galaxy.

-How does cooling a receiver to cryogenic* temperatures (16 K = -257 deg C = -431 deg F) just above absolute zero, increase the sensitivity (i.e. allow astronomers to observe fainter and fainter signals)?
+How does cooling a receiver to cryogenic* temperatures (16 K = -257 deg C = -431 deg F) just above absolute zero, increase the sensitivity of a radio telescope (i.e. allow astronomers to observe fainter and fainter signals)?
 All materials, due to their temperature and internally generated noise, contribute extra activity over and above the faint signals we are trying desperately to detect.
 By reducing the temperature, these internally generated noise levels can be reduced drastically, allowing fainter and fainter signals to be detected.

 Building devices colder than anything else in the known universe requires special equipment.
 This cryogenic dewar at NRAO’s Central Development Lab can cool components to almost absolute zero.
 Some of the new components we are researching require this temperature to function.
 Left: Specialized refrigerators and heavy copper braids transfer the heat away from the plates which cool them.
 Right (from top to bottom): each layer reduces the temperature incrementally until the smallest plate at the bottom reaches a temperature close to 0.1 K.